 The real risk to women is of course when they are personally attacked by misogyny.
 Misogynistic partners may restrict a woman’s freedom to work, socialise or even work out, as they perceive women to be their property and therefore their right of movement should be controlled by a male partner.
 Again this is a typical example of the behaviours perpetrators of abuse engage.

-Misogynistic behaviours can also be more subtle that this.
+Misogynistic behaviours can also be more subtle than this.
 An example is a man who talks over women, but would not talk over men.
 Or is late to appointments with women, but is very punctual to appointments arranged with men.
 This is a sign of misogyny as a man who behaves this way does not feel that women are important enough to be respected.

 If you feel like you are in a relationship with a person described above we would be happy to talk to you and try and help you find a better outcome for yourself.
 Get in touch with us today.
 Currently, we are offering a free initial telephone consultation with our family team for new enquires.
 During this call we will tell you what we can do next to get started.
 Give our family solicitors, a call now for a friendly chat on 020 8735 9770 or email our family law department at info@hpwsolicitors.co.uk